 Hillphoenix cases provide maximum product capacity within the refrigerated air envelope.
 Please keep products within the appropriate load limit.

-It is important that you do not overload the food product display so that it impinges on the airflow pattern (Fig. 16).
-Overloading will cause malfunction and the loss of proper temperature levels. line temperature from area near TXV bulb at the outlet of evaporator coil.
+It is important that you do not overload the food product display so that it impinges on the airflow pattern (Fig. 11).
+Overloading will cause malfunction and the loss of proper temperature levels.